 Notes: (1) All mineral resources have been estimated in accordance with Canadian Institute of Mining and Metallurgy and Petroleum ("CIM") definitions, as required under National Instrument 43-101 ("NI 43-101").
 (2) Mineral resources are reported in relation to a conceptual pit shell in order to demonstrate reasonable expectation of eventual economic extraction, as required under NI 43-101; mineralisation lying outside of these pit shells is not reported as a mineral resource.
-Mineral resources are not mineral reserves and do not have demonstrated economic viability.
-(3) Open pit mineral resources are reported at a cut-off grade of 0.1% Ni.
-Cut-off grades are based on a price of US \$7.50 per pound, nickel recoveries of 60%, ore and waste mining costs of \$2.80, along with milling, processing and G&A costs of \$7.20.
-(4) Inferred mineral resources are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorised as mineral reserves.
+Mineral resources are reported at a cut-off grade of 0.1% Ni.
+Cut-off grades are based on a price of US \$7.50 per pound, nickel recoveries of 60%, mineralized material and waste mining costs of \$2.80, along with milling, processing and G&A costs of \$7.20.
+(4) Inferred mineral resources are considered to speculative geologically to have economic considerations applied to them that would enable them to be categorised as mineral reserves.
 However, it is reasonably expected that the majority of inferred mineral resources could be upgraded to indicated.
 (5) Due to rounding, numbers presented may not add up precisely to the totals provided and percentages my not precisely reflect absolute figures.